jaideep511/firstrepository/README.md

 ## Where are you from

 From Hyderabad, India.
-A nation known for its culture.
+A nation known for its culture and city known for biryani.

 ## IT Interest

-vnsvdkl
+I have a basic knowledge about cyber security and artificial intelligence.
 ## First Computing Device

 My first computing device was a [computer](https://en.wikipedia.org/wiki/Desktop_computer#History) (2006).

 ## Something Interesting About You

-It doesn't look like it now, but I played American Football in high school and junior college.
-I managed to register one tackle to my credit in college.
+I play drums, I can beatbox.
+I can also speak german.